Clinical Cases Programme 2026 • Spring series now on-demand • Autumn series coming

 Case Author: Rainer Freynhagen

-This session explores the pathophysiology, diagnosis, and management strategies in CRPS — including multidisciplinary approaches for refractory cases.
+This session explores the pathophysiology, diagnosis, and management strategies in CRPS, including multidisciplinary approaches for refractory cases.

 Learning objective: Identify key diagnostic criteria and formulate evidence-informed management strategies for patients with CRPS.

-Session 2 • 30 April 2026
+Session 2 • 30 April 2026 On-demand

 Trigeminal Neuralgia